ghosert/grunt-applymin/README.md

 grunt.registerTask('default', ['applymin:beginmin', 'concat', 'uglify', 'cssmin', 'rev', 'applymin:endmin']);
 ```

-Because of the `<!-- beginmin --><!-- endmin -->` you added in the html template files, you don't have to manually set the `src/dest/files` paths for `concat/uglify/cssmin/rev` tasks, grunt-applymin will do it for you dramatically.
+Because of the `<!-- beginmin --><!-- endmin -->` you added in the html template files, you don't have to manually set the `src/dest/files` paths for `concat/uglify/cssmin/rev` tasks, grunt-applymin will do it for you automatically.

 Take a look at `grunt-applymin/sample/Gruntfile.js` to see how they work together with grunt-applymin.